• Home

 Consistency in color choice isn’t just a “nice-to-have”—it’s your secret weapon for making types of business charts that don’t confuse or overwhelm your audience.
 When your colors are all over the place, it’s like trying to follow a conversation in a noisy room—you miss the point.
 So, how do you keep things consistent?
 Start with a solid color guide for the various types of business charts you use.

 Think of your color guide as the rulebook for your charts.
 It tells you which colors to use and when.
 This guide isn’t just a random collection of hues; it’s a deliberate set of choices that align with your project’s goals.
-Whether you’re creating a pie chart or a bar graph, the colors should mean something and work together, like a well-rehearsed band.
+Whether you’re creating a pie chart or a bar chart, the colors should mean something and work together, like a well-rehearsed band.

 Creating a custom color palette is where you get to set the tone—literally.
 You’ll want colors that match your brand, your message, and the type of data you’re presenting.
 Start by picking a few primary colors that represent your main categories.
 Then, add some secondary colors for additional data points.